CSU-CS150B/CS150B-Lab-Instructions/NBAPractical.md

 * stat_type = input("Chose stat: ") : this line gets the statistic from the user.

 What is input_handler?
-  *input_handler* is a dictionary that conatins the indices at which all the different statistics that we will be exploring through this project are stored.
+  *i nput_handler is a dictionary that conatins the indices at which all the different statistics that we will be exploring through this project are stored.
 You shouldn't worry about this to much, just treat the index you get from it as you would any other index.
 It just allows you code to handle the different output possiblities.

 ### Step 1 - Reading the CSV:
 To begin the project you should start by writing the read_csv() function.
 The function takes in a string which contains a path to the CSV file location and returns a list of lists.